-The most cost effective way of cleaning is to use heated, high pressure water - this will generally cost between $150-$700 (depending in the linear footage).
+The most cost effective way of cleaning is to use heated, high pressure water.
 If you are planning on high pressure cleaning, be sure that the equipment heats the water (approx. 200 degrees).
 Heated water helps break down the wax better than cold water alone.

-On factory installed jobs, we generally use a grinder with a masonry wheel to cut through the wax and/or paint (we only clean the area to which we are bonding).
+You can use a grinder with a masonry wheel to cut through the wax and/or paint (only clean the area to which you are bonding).
 We have the site cleaned after we have installed product.